Click on each course title to read the full description. For all courses offered at our campus, click here

 ENGL 502 - Professional and Technical Writing

 A writing course introducing students to the effective communication of technical information through various workplace documents inclduing resumes, memos, business letters, reports, brochures, etc. Special emphasis on an introduction to professional conventions and genres and to the transferable skills of rhetorical and audience analysis, document design and collaborative work.
-Special fee.
+Special fee (fee doesn't apply to UNH Manchester students for spring).
 Writing intensive.

 ENGL 503 - Persuasive Writing